Geometry of Degeneracy in Potential and Density Space: Summary and open questions

 \item Moreau--Yosida regularization is applied to the universal functional $F(\rho)$ in order to remedy non-differentiability of the functional \cite{Kvaal2014,laestadius2018generalized} and to help proving convergence of the Kohn--Sham iteration in the finite lattice case \cite{penz2019guaranteed,penz2020erratum}.
 In the geometrical picture, this leads to degeneracy regions that shrink slightly, thus moving apart from each other, and a boundary of the density domain that is entirely removed.
 This then avoids any non-uv densities by Theorem~\ref{th:geometry}.

 \item Further dual settings apart from ``density-potential'' with even more complicated geometries can be considered as well.
 For example current DFT maps the tuple $(\rho,\mathbf{j})$ including the current density to $(v,\mathbf{A})$, where the potential is complemented by a vector potential \cite{laestadius2019CDFT}.
 Since Theorem~\ref{th:HK1} also holds for this case, a corresponding geometrical analysis can be conducted.
-Yet, through the appearance of Landau quantization in uniform magnetic fields that have infinite degeneracy in the continuum case, the situation can be much more intricate.
+It is known that non-uv densities do also occur in current DFT in the continuum case, where they were shown to arise in situations where one also has ground-state degeneracy \cite{LaestadiusTellgren2018}.

 \item Theorem~\ref{th:geometry} exhibits an interesting dual structure between the geometric elements in the density and potential spaces introduced here.
 That the spaces themselves are topological duals of each other was already noted, but we also see that each degeneracy region (as an extended object) is connected to a single density point, while the straight lines connecting those points correspond to the density where the degeneracy regions touch.
 This structure is very similar to the \emph{nerve complex} of a set family.